 NOTE: We are awaiting notice from the College as to availability and prices for

-double rooms used as singles, and rooms with private bathrooms.
+private rooms with private bathrooms.

 Tuition is due upon registration.

 * Feel free to inquire about installment plan if needed.

 FORMS OF PAYMENT